lejund576/blog-stphnbkr/content/blog/general/2022/06/preface.md

 While succeeding in achieving my second CCNP, the experience from learning how to learn has proven to be a lot more valuable than the knowledge gained from the certification itself.
 My mindset has since changed a great deal as a by-product.
 I have become more aware of myself, first and foremost, and the broader industry in my chosen career path.

 Hopefully, I can continue developing to become a better engineer over the coming months and years.
 I believe creating this blog is a small step in the right direction.
-As cliché as it might be, if other people can learn anything from my journey, that is a very welcome bonus.
+As cliché as it might be, if other people can learn anything from my journey, that is a very welcome bonus as we all move forward together, no matter the variance in strides.